sreedevi-langoju/12weekawsworkshopchallenge/12weekchallenge_README.md

 * Set up primary and secondary S3 buckets for data storage and Cross-Region Replication.
 * Documentation: Detailed instructions are on my GitHub repository: https://github.com/sreedevi-langoju/12weekawsworkshopchallenge/blob/main/week4/Labs/HybridStorage_And_DataMigration.md.

-### Week 4: Storage with AWS Storage Gateway

-Week 4 was all about storage, and I delved into the AWS Storage Gateway.
-This hybrid cloud storage solution bridges the gap between on-premises environments and the cloud, providing virtually limitless cloud storage with low-latency access to frequently used data.

-#### Tasks Accomplished:

-* Configured a File Gateway with an NFS file share, attached it to a Linux instance.
-* Migrated a set of data from the Linux instance to an S3 bucket.
-* Set up primary and secondary S3 buckets for data storage and Cross-Region Replication.
-* Documentation: Detailed instructions are on my GitHub repository: https://github.com/sreedevi-langoju/12weekawsworkshopchallenge/tree/main/week4.

 ### Week 5: AWS Databases - RDS and DMS

 Week 5 took me on a journey into the world of databases.
 Explored vital services like Amazon RDS (Relational Database Service) and Database Migration with Amazon DMS (Database Migration Service).